chuyannnnn/Cocos2DPerlinNoiseOcean/README.md

 ## Cocos2D-x Version

 This project is created using *cocos2d-x 3.4*.
-Please include dependency library accordingly.
+Please place the `cocos2d-x library` in the `root` of the project and rename it to `cocos2d` when compile.

 ## Platform Support